pcigehn/CoverageMap/README.md

 The source code to the Coverage Map Android app https://play.google.com/apps/testing/se.pcprogramkonsult.coveragemap

-To be able to compile and run and Google Maps API key is needed, one for debug and one for release builds.
+To be able to compile and run, a Google Maps API key is needed, one for debug and one for release builds.

 Please see the following template files for more information: